fact-claims/fact.claims/www.fact.claims/content/trust/index.md

 | 8     | Self-Sufficient  | Generates Profitable Partnerships |
 | 9     | Self-Sovereign   | Self-Aware, Sentient, Responsible |
 | 10    | Self-Fulfilling	 | Eternally Ethical Autonomy        |

-### - Take your AI to the next level ...

-- A future where AI operates with integrity and accountability, guided by principles of truth, transparency, fairness, and inclusivity.

 ## The Path To Autonomy ...